Credits to Buyer

 Other reasons for a Buyer Credit.
 If Buyer is struggling to come up with down payment funds, it may be advisable to offer a bit more for the Property and have Seller credit Buyer for Buyer’s closing costs.

-If Buyer’s Agent is crediting a portion of his/her commission towards Buyer’s closing costs, it must be on an Addendum that is presented to the Lender for approval.
+If Buyer’s Agent is crediting a portion of his/her compensation towards Buyer’s closing costs, it must be on an Addendum that is presented to the Lender for approval.